- ALARA Policy

 Apply for a Badge

 Radiation workers should submit a Radiation Worker Registration Form to their Departmental Badge Representative.
 All badged radiation workers must comply with the instructions outlined in the Responsibilities of Badged Radiation Workers.
-Furthermore, all radiation workers are obligated to know and adhere to requirements listed in the VU Radiation Safety Manual.
+Furthermore, all radiation workers are obligated to know and adhere to requirements listed in the Radiation Safety Manual.
 Radiation workers should refer to Radiation Safety Training for information on required training.